pablorecio/coruscant/README.md

 3448
 ```

 Given the requirements are specifying a query based in time (specifically year), I think it makes sense to use the same attribute to split the indexes.
-I wouldn't go as far as an index per-day, but an index per-year might make some sense.
+I wouldn't go as far as an index per-month, but an index per-year might make some sense.
 This is an oversimplification though: in a real-life scenario we'll have to take more things into consideration:

 - What's the data distribution like?
 If we have a lot of data in the last, say, 80 years, those indexes will be much larger than those from 150 years ago.
 - What's the query frequency in older data points?
 We may end up having hot and cold indexes by using this design.